 - engaging a third party that would enrich the data of the identity confirmation requestor with what additional data thrid party can offer

-- combine the data of identity confirmation requestor and the data of the third party to successfully confirm the identity of an individual and/or
+- combine the data of the identity confirmation requestor and the data of the third party to successfully confirm the identity of an individual and/or

 - employ the third party to conduct the identity confirmation process fully and revert only response: if the identity is successful and confirmed (accompanied by the full data set needed to identify a specific person) or unsuccessful and not confirmed (accompanied by reasons why - enumerated error codes).